paulobrecht/CircuitQueueing/README.md

 There's also a component that uses the ecobee API to put a temperature hold on one heat pump if certain conditions met.
 The script that controls that process is `ecobeeOverride.py`.

-So the complete list of devices that enter into this process are:
+The complete list of devices that enter into this process are:

 1. The kitchen subpanel, which contains the electic ovens, the electric cooktop, fridge/freezer, microwave, dishwasher, etc.
 2. The two water heaters